mhutchie/vscode-git-graph/.github/ISSUE_TEMPLATE/feature-request.md

 ---

 **Describe the feature that you'd like**
-A clear and concise description of what you want to be included.
+A clear and concise description of what you'd like to be included in Git Graph.

 **Additional context (optional)**
 Add any other context or screenshots about the feature request here.